Serra Espirito Santo, Brazil Travel Guide

 These options provide direct directions to various neighborhoods in Serra, making onward travel simple.

 Serra's local transportation is mainly based on the Transcol bus system and ride-sharing apps.
-While direct international air travel is via Vitória, getting around locally is straightforward once you get to know the options.
+While direct international air travel is via Vitória, getting around locally is straightforward the moment you get to know the options.